frostoven/BSC5P-JSON-XYZ/README.md

 include parallax information and popular names manually researched and added with citations due to these values missing in the original data sources.

-Some concessions are made.
-For example, real spectral data might tell us "this star is either an A type, or an F type.
-We're certain it's _one of_ the two, but unsure which _exactly_."
-This makes visualisation difficult - we can't draw a star that's defined as two completely different things.
-This catalog will in such cases average between the two possibilities and provide you a single value.
-In case this is unwanted, the original spectral data string is still provided for you to process yourself.
-Note also that some stars have unique tacked-on special definitions (officially), meaning that automatic calculation will produce inaccurate results.
-In such cases manual adjustment *has* to be done.
-Many of these special cases will simply be wrong until a manual adjustment is made.

 The scripts used to create all JSON files are included in this repo in case anyone needs the data adjusted (see 'Scripts provided' section below).